eclipse-sumo/sumo/docs/web/docs/Developer/Translating.md

 a list of translated strings.
 The main work of translation is done by the community using [Weblate](https://hosted.weblate.org/projects/eclipse-sumo/).
 Every change at Weblate creates a commit into their clone of the SUMO repository which will be merged (currently manually) into the main line after review.
+The weblate repository gets updated automatically by a webhook installed by Eclipse at the main repo.

 So if you want to add translation strings open an account at [Weblate](https://hosted.weblate.org/projects/eclipse-sumo/) and start.